A Frosty Deal?

 context_corp <-

-function to review the key phrases in context to ensure I’m homing in on the texts I want.
-Short URLs are included below so I can click on any to read the actual article as presented by The Guardian.
+function shows key phrases in context to ensure we’re homing in on the required texts.
+Short URLs are included below so one can click on any to read the actual article as presented by The Guardian.

 set.seed(123)